 3. What Is Solution Design

-Everything more or less begins when the organization’s stakeholders acknowledge the existence of a business need and decide to do something about it.
+Everything more or less begins when the organization’s stakeholders acknowledge a business need and decide to do something about it.

 These needs can be generic, such as predicting the demand for umbrellas in the next rainy season.
 How this need is to be satisfied and what standards it needs to follow come in the next stage, the requirement gathering and definition typically carried out by Business Analysts.